 The small amount of heavy cream is stabilized by the amount of confectioners sugar in the recipe.
 And is considered safe at room temperature for two to three days.

-So if you need to frost a cake or fill some whoopie pies, this is the peanut butter frosting you want!
+So if you need to frost a chocolate cake, fill some Whoopie Pies, or top a Chocolate Cupcake Recipe this is the peanut butter frosting you want!
 I hope you try this recipe and I hope you love it as much as everyone else does!
 It’s absolutely amazing!

 More Delicious Frosting Recipes You’ll Love!